ranabhatshree/ExpenditureSystem/README.md

 # ExpenditureSystem

-This is an expenditure management system developed using C language.
+This is an expenditure management system developed using C language.<br>
-Developed on: 12/31/2016
+Developed on: 12/31/2016 <br>
+Uploaded on Github: 8/21/2018 <br>

 Compiled and run on Code Blocks and Dev C++ Compiler (Works 100% fine).